vincejstraub/article-ai-gov-framework/README.md

 ## License
 All content on the page can be reused subject to providing credit and license notice under a Creative Commons Attribution 4.0 International license.

-## About us
-This is a project by Vincent Straub, Deborah Morgan, Jonathan Bright, and Helen Margett.
-We are researchers in the AI for Public Services team and the Public Policy Programme at the Alan Turing Institute, you can read more about the programme and institute at: https://www.turing.ac.uk/research/research-programmes/public-policy

 ## Contact
 Corresponding authors: vstraub@turing.ac.uk, jbright@turing.ac.uk